karthik25/roslyn-code-analysis-extension/README.md

 ## Installation

 To install the extension, download the project, build it and open the RoslynCodeAnalysisExtension\bin\Debug folder, and then double-click on the RoslynCodeAnalysisExtension.vsix file!

+## Supported Versions

+I have tested this extension with Visual Studio 2012 Professional, Visual Studio 2012 Ultimate and Visual Studio 2015 RC.
+Soon I will test it with Visual Studio 2013 too and update here.
+When you build and click on the .vsix file generated the dialog would list all the available version to which the extension should be installed including Visual Studio 2013.
+But please remember that I haven't had the chance to verify it (but I believe it should work).
+When I try it out for VS 2013, if I notice that it does not work, I will be updating the **vsixmanifest** file to exclude it.

+## Issues

+Let me keep it short :) Please use the [issues](https://github.com/karthik25/roslyn-code-analysis-extension/issues) section to report bugs!